14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Introduction

-A variety of moment systems have been proposed over the years to describe non\hyp{}equilibrium gases, with varying degrees of success.
-Among a number of possibilities, we should mention the Grad method \cite{grad1949kinetic} and the Quadrature\hyp{}based moment methods \cite{fox2009higher}.
-Such methods allow one to build approximations of arbitrary order and are expected to asymptotically recover the kinetic solution.
+A variety of moment systems have been proposed over the years to describe non-equilibrium gases, with varying degrees of success.
+Among a number of possibilities, we should mention the Grad method \cite{grad1949kinetic} and the Quadrature-based moment methods.\cite{fox2009higher} Such methods allow one to build approximations of the kinetic equation up to an arbitrary order and are expected to asymptotically recover the kinetic solution, as the number of considered moments is increased.
 The number of moments that is required to obtain a given accuracy is not easily estimated \cite{torrilhon2015convergence} and depends on the considered test case.
-In this work, we consider the maximum\hyp{}entropy class of moment methods \cite{levermore1996moment,muller2013rational}.
-Such models have proven robust even in strongly non\hyp{}equilibrium conditions, showing a non\hyp{}negative VDF by construction.
-Moreover, maximum\hyp{}entropy methods result in a hyperbolic system of governing equations, with clear numerical advantages, while at the same time naturally providing a description for the viscosity and the heat flux.
-In particular, we consider a fourth\hyp{}order maximum\hyp{}entropy method, resulting in 14 governing equations.
-For this 14\hyp{}moment system, the formulation of approximated interpolative solutions to the entropy\hyp{}maximisation problem has solved the long lasting problem of a high computational cost, and made a class of such methods computationally affordable \cite{mcdonald2013affordable,mcdonald2016approximate}.
-To date, maximum\hyp{}entropy methods have been applied to a number of single and multi\hyp{}fluid problems \cite{tensuda2015application,forgues2019higher}, microfluidics \cite{mcdonald2011extended}, radiation transport \cite{sarr2020second} and were recently applied to the study of electrons in $\bm{\mathsf{E}}\times\bm{\mathsf{B}}$ fields \cite{boccelli202014,boccelli2020maximum}.
+Besides the applications to neutral gases, moment methods have often been employed to the study of plasmas. \cite{miller2016multi,lilly2008regions,dong2019global} In this work, we consider the maximum-entropy class of moment methods.\cite{levermore1996moment,muller2013rational} Such models have proven to be robust even in strongly non-equilibrium conditions, showing a non-negative VDF by construction.
+Moreover, the maximum-entropy formulation guarantees that the resulting system of governing equations is hyperbolic (with clear numerical advantages over parabolic systems), while at the same time providing in a natural way with pressure anisotropy and a (non-local) heat flux.
+We consider here a fourth-order maximum-entropy method, that results in 14 governing equations.
+For this 14-moment system, the formulation of approximated interpolative solutions to the entropy-maximisation problem has solved the long lasting issue of a high computational cost, and made a class of such methods computationally affordable.\cite{mcdonald2013affordable,mcdonald2016approximate,giroux2021approximation} To date, maximum-entropy methods have been applied to a number of single and multi-fluid problems,\cite{tensuda2015application,forgues2019higher} microfluidics,\cite{mcdonald2011extended} radiation transport\cite{sarr2020second} and were recently applied to the study of electrons in the magnetosphere\cite{ng2018using} and in $\bm{E}\times\bm{B}$ low-temperature plasma discharges.\cite{boccelli202014}